linus-leh/stage2/README.md

 # stage2
-A very simple server for synchronizing frames from the [Watson](https://github.com/TailorDev/Watson/) CLI time-tracker across multiple devices.
+A very simple backend for synchronizing frames from the [Watson](https://github.com/TailorDev/Watson/) CLI time-tracker across multiple devices.

 (This project is still in the early stages of development.)